Security settings

 You can restrict your users from logging in using a password or SSO.

-For SAML SSO, customers will need to set up their SAML settings prior to enforcing.
-If customers use Google SSO, they will simply have to enforce the security settings page with no additional lift.
+For SAML SSO, customers need to set up their SAML settings prior to enforcing.
+If customers use Google SSO, they only need to enforce the security settings page with no additional lift.

 Two-factor authentication

-Two-factor authentication adds a second level of identity verification to an account log, making it more secure than just a username and password.
-This feature is turned on by default for all Braze accounts.
+Two-factor authentication is required for all Braze users.
+It adds a second level of identity verification to an account log, making it more secure than just a username and password.
+If your dashboard cannot support two-factor authentication, contact your customer success manager.

 When two-factor authentication is turned on, in addition to entering a password, users will need to enter a verification code when logging in to their Braze account.
 The code can be sent via an authenticator app, email, or SMS.